 Hydrogen production, distribution, and uses have been covered before; however, the quickly changing predictions and energy marketization as a result of technical advancement, economic analysis, and pertinent legislation need a second examination.
 Consequently, this article analyses and documents several areas of green production of hydrogen utilisation, such as production methods, storage, transportation, uses, sustainability, and sanitation, depending on the energy sources and feedstocks that may aid Iraq future development.
-Finally, the difficulties of using green hydrogen are discussed, as well as the level of technological and economic preparedness in Iraq.
+Finally, the difficulties of using green hydrogen are discussed, as well as the level of technological and economic preparedness for the country.

 Motivation

 Despite the fact that renewable hydrogen is an effective means of reducing carbon emissions, high energy prices and capital costs are significant impediments to the construction of electrolysis plants.
 Whereas a variety of studies have analysed the economic feasibility of specific hydrogen production and storage facilities in the Middle East, few have studied the potential costs of hydrogen production technologies in Iraq.
-To the best of our knowledge, no study has been conducted on the technical and economic uncertainties that may affect the sustainability of green hydrogen production in petroleum-producing parts of Iraq.
+To the best of our knowledge, no study has been conducted on the technical and economic uncertainties that may affect the sustainability of green hydrogen production in petroleum-producing parts of the country.
 In addition, there is a lack of future studies that provide a deeper knowledge of the crucial role hydrogen would have in the development potential of oil and gas areas in transition.
 Therefore, the purpose of this study is to provide academics and decision-makers with timely and scientifically sound information on green hydrogen production in Iraq and the Middle East.

 In light of this, the objectives of this research are threefold: